A few weeks ago my car, a 1996 Oldsmobile Cierra, died.

 "Nope," said Jim mildly, "We just looked."
 He went out into the yard and started digging through a pile of tires, muttering to himself.

-I realized they were talking about replacing all my tires.
+I realized they were talking about replacing

 "How much is this going to run me?"
 I asked anxiously.